The Most Common CMD Commands That Every Windows User Should Know

 13 – System File Checker

-This command runs the AutoScan and Restore tool, which focuses on Windows system files.
+This command runs the AutoScan and Restore tool, focusing on Windows system files.

 You must have administrator privileges to execute this command.
 Enter the SFC / scannow command.
 If it finds corrupted or missing files, it will automatically replace them with cached copies stored by Windows for that purpose only.